 left of the machine, which is marked 30 ↔ 10.

-When set to '30' (i.e. using the full set of 30 charactes) it behaves
+When set to '30' (i.e. using the full set of 30 characters) it behaves

-(i.e. the 4 magic wires plus 3 fixed loops).
+(4 magic wires and 3 fixed loops).
 The remaining 20 contacts

-are fed back into the card reader on the contacts of the 20 unused keys.
+are fed back into the card reader, to the contacts of the 20 unused keys.

 This way the signal is looped around until it finally produces a usable

 numerical result.
-Exact details of how this is achieved can be found
+Precise details of how this is achieved can be found

 in the Fialka Reference Manual.